Jan van Beveren: International career

 After playing only 17 games at the highest level, Van Beveren debuted for the Netherlands national football team at age 19.
 His first match was a 3–1 victory over the Soviet Union.
 In the following years, Van Beveren became the first goalkeeper for the national team.
-But to his discontent, he faced the problem of playing with unmotivated Ajax and Feyenoord players who could achieve considerable more success and bigger financial gain at their clubs.
+But to his discontent, he faced the problem of playing with unmotivated Ajax and Feyenoord players who could achieve considerably more success and bigger financial gain at their clubs.
 After failing to qualify for the 1970 FIFA World Cup, Van Beveren lashed out against his teammates: "we lost because some players didn't want to put themselves out.
 They were only talking about money. (…) If you play for your nation, who cares about money?"
 In the Euro 1972 qualification, Van Beveren appeared in six matches, but the Netherlands again failed to qualify.
 For the 1974 World Cup, he played four qualification matches, but a groin injury sidelined him for the final matches.

 Weeks before the World Cup, Van Beveren almost regained full fitness and he was tested by coach Rinus Michels in a friendly match against Hamburger SV.
-Van Beveren insisted on playing only one half, but Michels refused to give in to his demands and sends him home, later citing a 'lack of character'.
+Van Beveren insisted on playing only one half, but Michels refused to give in to his demands and sent him home, later citing a "lack of character".
 The World Cup was played with Jan Jongbloed in the goal instead.
 Behind the scenes, Van Beveren faced a different issue.
-A problem emerged with the division of sponsorship money: for the World Cup, the KNVB decided to allocate a greater amount to Johan Cruyff, Johan Neeskens, Willem van Hanegem and Piet Keizer, leaving smaller amounts for the remaining team members.
+A problem emerged with the division of sponsorship money: for the World Cup, the Royal Dutch Football Association (KNVB) decided to allocate a greater amount to Johan Cruyff, Johan Neeskens, Willem van Hanegem and Piet Keizer, leaving smaller amounts for the remaining team members.
 When Van Beveren found out, he informed the team.
 Subsequently, Cruyff pressured Michels and the KNVB to remove Van Beveren.